-Subsidiary

-Philex Gold Holdings, Inc. (PGHI)

-Incorporated in the Philippines to serve as an intermediary holding company through which its subsidiaries, the Company also conducts large-scale exploration, development and utilization of mineral resources.
+Subsidiary Nature of E Business Philex Gold Holdings, Inc. (PGHI) Incorporated in the Philip intermediary holding comp pany through which its subsidiaries, the Company also conducts large-scale exploration, development a and utilization of mineral resources.

-Philippines Gold Mining Company Incorporated in the Netherlands, as previously the B.V.(PGMC-BV) intermediary holding company of PGI.

-Philex Gold, Inc. (PGI)

-Incorporated in Canada and owns 100% of the outstanding shares of PGPI.
-PGI, currently 81% owned by PGHI, is listed at the TSX Venture Exchange.

-Philex Gold Philippines, Inc. (PGPI)

-Incorporated in the Philippines as a wholly owned subsidiary of PGI and is primarily engaged in large-scale exploration, development and utilization of mineral resources, previously by the Bulawan mine and Sibutad Project.
-Currently owns 50% effective interest in SMMCI through SMECI.

-Lascogon Mining Corporation (LMC)

-Incorporated in the Philippines on October 20, 2005 to engage in exploration, development and utilization of mineral resources, principally the Lascogon Project in Surigao.

-Silangan Mindanao Exploration Co., Inc. (SMECI)

-Incorporated in the Philippines on October 12, 1999 primarily to engage in the business of large-scale exploration, development and utilization of mineral resources but currently the holding company of SMMCI.

-Silangan Mindanao & Mining Co., Inc. (SMMCI)

-Incorporated in the Philippines on January 4, 2000 primarily to engage in the business of large-scale exploration, development and utilization of mineral resources, principally the Silangan Project.

-Philex Petroleum Corporation (PPC)

-Incorporated in the Philippines on December 27, 2007 to carry on businesses related to any and all kinds of petroleum and petroleum products, oil, and other resources of energy

-Forum Energy Plc (FEP)

-A United Kingdom (UK)-based oil and gas exploration and production company registered in England and Wales, with a focus on the Philippines and whose shares are listed with the Alternative Investment Market of the London Stock Exchange.

-FEC Resources, Inc. (FEC)

-Incorporated under the laws of Alberta, Canada and is engaged primarily in the business of exploration and development of oil and gas and other mineral related opportunities, either directly or indirectly through companies in which FEC invests.
+- Philippines Gold Mining Company Incorporated in the Netherlands, as previously the B.V.(PGMC-BV) intermediary holding company of PGI. - Philex Gold, Inc. (PGI) Incorporated in Canada and owns 100% of the outstanding shares of PGPI.
+PGI, currently 81% owned by PGHI, is listed at the TSX Venture Exchange. - Philex Gold Philippines, Inc. (PGPI) Incorporated in the Philippines as a wholly owned subsidiary of PGI and is primarily engaged in large-scale exploration, development and utilization of mineral resources, previously by the Bulawan mine and Sibutad Project.
+Currently owns 50% effective interest in SMMCI through SMECI. - Lascogon Mining Corporation (LMC) Incorporated in the Philippines on October 20, 2005 to engage in exploration, development and utilization of mineral resources, principally the Lascogon Project in Surigao. - Silangan Mindanao Exploration Co., Inc. (SMECI) Incorporated in the Philippines on October 12, 1999 primarily to engage in the business of large-scale exploration, development and utilization of mineral resources but currently the holding company of SMMCI. - Silangan Mindanao & Mining Co., Inc. (SMMCI) Inc. (SMMCI) - Philex Petroleum Corporation (PPC) Incorporated in the Philippines on December 27, 2007 to carry on businesses related to any and all kinds of petroleum and petroleum products, oil, and other resources of energy - Forum Energy Plc (FEP) A United Kingdom (UK)-based oil and gas exploration and production company registered in England and Wales, with a focus on the Philippines and whose shares are listed with the Alternative Investment Market of the London Stock Exchange. - FEC Resources, Inc. (FEC) Incorporated under the laws of Alberta, Canada and is engaged primarily in the business of exploration and development of oil and gas and other mineral related opportunities, either directly or indirectly through companies in which FEC invests.